FreeUKGen/MyopicVicar/CONTRIBUTING.md

 We'd love to accept your patches!
 Before we can take them, we have to jump a couple of legal hurdles.

+BWB: replace with our CLA, encourage people to contact/ask mentors

 Please fill out either the individual or corporate Contributor License Agreement (CLA).